angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 ## Next Steps

-You don't need to have anything here memorised but do use the information presented here as a way of looking at alternative ways.
-Perhaps you can build piles with either pre-existing cards or maybe trying something a little more off-piste.
+You don't need to have anything here memorised but do use the information presented here as a way of looking for alternative piles.
+You'll find a lot of cards in the format interact with the top of your library without even realizing the opportunities from the perspective of Doomsday.